 Whenever property seized by the Department is subject to forfeiture, specific notification procedures must be followed.
-It shall be the responsibility of the assigned officer, detective or the property and evidence technician to ensure that the following notifications are completed.
+It shall be the responsibility of the assigned officer or detective to ensure that the following notifications are completed.

 The owner of the property will be notified of the seizure and intended forfeiture of the seized property within 15 days following the seizure.
 Notification includes any person having any known right or legal interest in the seized property, including any community property interest.
 The notice of the seizure may be made by any method authorized by law (RCW 10.105.010).